Neufchâtel-en-Bray

 Neufchâtel-en-Bray (/fr/; Norman: Neucâtel-en-Bray, Le Câtel) is a commune situated in the Seine-Maritime department of the Normandy Region, northern France.
 The Neufchâtel cheese is made in the area.

+The commune is listed as a Village étape.

 Geography

 Location

 Neufchâtel is a commune of the Pays de Bray, and is traversed by the river Béthune and its tributary the Philbert.

 Neufchâtel is situated about 10 mi from Londinières and Saint-Saëns, about 12 mi from Forges-les-Eaux, about 15 mi from Buchy, about 19 mi from Aumale, about 20 miles from Blangy-sur-Bresle and about 25 mi from Dieppe.

 Major highways

 The city is located near the intersection of Autoroute A28 which runs from Rouen to Abbeville and A29 (the Beuzeville-Le Havre-Amiens-Saint-Quentin route).

 Toponymy

 Old forms: Drincurt (1040–1047), Druoncurt 1152, Drioncurt (1174–1188), Driencourt was the most common form often distorted as Lincourt, an old toponym that disappeared completely by the 15th century.

-It signifies “Drugo's farm”, the name of a Germanic person, which is always declined in the oblique case for names ending in -court and found in the patronym Druon.
-“Driencourt” has a homonym with Driencourt (Somme).
+It signifies "Drugo's farm", the name of a Germanic person, which is always declined in the oblique case for names ending in -court and found in the patronym Druon.
+"Driencourt" has a homonym with Driencourt (Somme).
 Names ending in -court predate the formation of the Duchy of Normandy and correspond with the Frankish expansion.

-The old parish of Nogent, from the Celtic Novientum “new establishment” (perhaps the primitive Gallic name), has been linked to Neufchâtel.
+The old parish of Nogent, from the Celtic Novientum "new establishment' (perhaps the primitive Gallic name), has been linked to Neufchâtel.

 It received its current name from a castle built there by Henry Beauclerc in the 12th century.
 At that time, it began to be called by its Norman name, Neufcastel, and was referred to by both names until the 15th century.

 A French form usually replaces a dialectal form, as is noted, with large towns.
 North of the Joret line, the form of the name in Norman dialect would be Neufcastel, like the very small village of Radicatel.
 On the other hand, Bourg-Achard or Pont-de-l'Arche underwent the same Francization: they are dialectally Bourg-Acard (similar to the surname Acard) and Pont-de-l'Arque (see also Arques-la-Bataille, a small parish).